 According to federal prosecutors, a former contractor Wide News with the National Security Administration (NSA), has stolen a whopping 500 million pages of sensitive government record over the last two decades.

 In a court filing made public on Thursday, prosecutors said the former NSA contractor Harold ‘Hal’ Martin III was arrested on August 27 in Maryland and poses a “grave danger” to the US.
 He has been charged under Espionage Act.

 Ahead of a detention hearing set for Friday in Baltimore, the government has said that Martin should not be allowed to leave the country.
 He worked for Booz Allen Hamilton – the same firm that hired NSA contractor Edward Snowden.
-Martin was entrusted to work with classified information for government agencies and allegedly had been stealing information since 1996.
+Martin was entrusted with classified information for government agencies and allegedly had been stealing information since 1996.
 He is alleged to have communicated online with others in languages other than English, including in Russian.

 In June 2016, he downloaded information regarding the Russian language as well as other foreign languages.
-Federal prosecutors alleged that examination of the digital media seized from Martin indicates extensive use of sophisticated encryption, anonymization, and virtual machine technologies.
+Federal prosecutors alleged that examining the digital media seized from Martin indicates extensive use of sophisticated encryption, anonymization, and virtual machine technologies.
 There is evidence that he has remote data storage accounts and has engaged in encrypted communications, they alleged.